Configuring Open WebUI for AI Interaction

 This procedure shows how to create custom AI models using Open WebUI.

-You need to have Open WebUI administrator privileges to access configuration screens or settings mentioned in this section.
+You must have Open WebUI administrator privileges to access configuration screens or settings mentioned in this section.

 In the Open WebUI interface, click